shipyardapp/Shipyard-Documentation/docs/blueprint-library/tableau/tableau-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Tableau to work with Shipyard's low-code Tableau templates.
 keywords:
   - tableau
   - blueprint
   - template
   - authorization
 ---

-# Tableau Authorization
+#  Authorization

 Tableau Blueprints rely on users to:
 - Provide their username and password or a Personal Access Token.
 - Provide the Site ID and Server URL